History of Ireland: Iron Age (600 BC–400 AD)

-Early Christian Ireland (400–800)
+Early Christian Ireland (400–795)

 The middle centuries of the first millennium AD marked great changes in Ireland.
 Politically, what appears to have been a prehistoric emphasis on tribal affiliation had been replaced by the 8th century by patrilineal dynasties ruling the island's kingdoms.
 Many formerly powerful kingdoms and peoples disappeared.
 Irish pirates struck all over the coast of western Britain in the same way that the Vikings would later attack Ireland.
 Some of these founded entirely new kingdoms in Pictland and, to a lesser degree, in parts of Cornwall, Wales, and Cumbria.
 The Attacotti of south Leinster may even have served in the Roman military in the mid-to-late 300s.

-Perhaps it was some of the latter returning home as rich mercenaries, merchants, or slaves stolen from Britain or Gaul, that first brought the Christian faith to Ireland.
-Some early sources claim that there were missionaries active in southern Ireland long before St. Patrick.
+Perhaps it was some of the latter returning home as rich mercenaries, merchants, or wealth in the form of enslaved people stolen from Britain or Gaul, who first brought the Christian faith to Ireland.
+Some early sources claim that there were missionaries active in southern Ireland long before Saint Patrick.
 Whatever the route, and there were probably many, this new faith was to have the most profound effect on the Irish.

 Tradition maintains that in A.D.
 432, St. Patrick arrived on the island and, in the years that followed, worked to convert the Irish to Christianity.
 St Patrick's Confession, in Latin, written by him is the earliest Irish historical document.
 It gives some information about the Saint.
 On the other hand, according to Prosper of Aquitaine, a contemporary chronicler, Palladius was sent to Ireland by the Pope in 431 as "first Bishop to the Irish believing in Christ", which demonstrates that there were already Christians living in Ireland.
 Palladius seems to have worked purely as Bishop to Irish Christians in the Leinster and Meath kingdoms, while Patrick – who may have arrived as late as 461 – worked first and foremost as a missionary to the pagan Irish, in the more remote kingdoms in Ulster and Connacht.

 Patrick is traditionally credited with preserving and codifying Irish laws and changing only those that conflicted with Christian practices.
 He is credited with introducing the Roman alphabet, which enabled Irish monks to preserve parts of the extensive oral literature.
 The historicity of these claims remains the subject of debate and there is no direct evidence linking Patrick with any of these accomplishments.
 The myth of Patrick, as scholars refer to it, was developed in the centuries after his death.